What is Betaine Hydrochloride?

 Through its role in the production of methionine, betaine also indirectly increases the production of serotonin, dopamine, and norepinephrine – hormones that can help treat depression and anxiety.
 This antidepressant and anxiolytic property of betaine has been exhibited in various animal experiments.

 Also related to its connection with methionine synthesis is the idea that betaine can help treat symptoms of autism.
-Children within the autism spectrum have low choline and methionine levels that can lead to abnormal gene expression.
+Children within the autism spectrum have low choline and methionine levels, leading to abnormal gene expression.
 They are also vulnerable to oxidative stress.

 Given this association, several experiments were conducted to see how betaine supplementation can help those with autism.
 One conclusion stated that betaine increases S-adenosyl-methionine (SAMe), thus normalizing the methionine cycle.
 Oral supplementation of folinic acid and betaine also increased antioxidant levels in the body.